MJavadHzr/MJavadHzr.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi 👋.
 I'm Javad.
 I'm a 4th-year B.S. student studying Computer Engineering at [Sharif University of Technology](https://en.sharif.edu), Iran.
-I enjoy problem-solving.
-Before university I participated in 31th National Physics Olympiad and awarded a *silver medal*.
-Currently my primary interests are `deep learning`, `adversarial machine learning`, and `theoretical machine learning`.
+What truly captivates me is the world of machine learning, especially the intricate domain of deep neural networks.
+Right now, I'm focused on the cool areas in machine learning such as `adversarial machine learning`, `federated learning`, and `computer vision`.
+I firmly believe that by unraveling the secrets of deep networks and their adversarial properties, we can bring machines closer to the level of human cognition.
+This journey towards enhancing the performance and reliability of artificial intelligence systems is my driving force.

-You can find my CV, projects and some of my writings in this webpage.
-My social media connections can be found at the end of the page.
-Contact me if you want to know me more.
-I would be more than happy to talk to you.
+Thank you for visiting my academic webpage, where I'll be sharing my research findings, projects, and insights on the fascinating world of computer engineering and machine learning.
+Feel free to explore my work, and don't hesitate to reach out if you share similar interests or have any questions.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.